codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Solaris OS
+ 1. Kylobyte
- 2. Python
+ 2. Kilobyte
- 3. Java
+ 3. Kibibyte
- 4. C++
+ 4. Kelobyte

 <details>
   <summary>Answer</summary>
-  Java
+  Kibibyte
 </details>